Irresistible mini garlic knots slathered in savory garlic butter and topped with fresh parsley and salty parmesan cheese.

 For the dough

-Lightly sprinkle the dough with flour.
+- Lightly sprinkle the dough with flour.
 Roll each strip into a long rope and tie in a knot.
-They don’t have to be pretty—trust me, mine weren’t.
-Place the knots on a prepared baking sheet and cover loosely with plastic wrap.
-Set aside to let rise another 30 minutes.
+They don’t have to be pretty.
+Place the knots on a baking sheet lined with parchment paper and cover loosely with plastic wrap.
+Set aside to let rise another 30 minutes

-Preheat oven to 400 degrees (F).
-Melt the butter in a small sauce pan over low heat.
+- Preheat oven to 400 degrees (F).
+Melt the butter in a small sauce pan over med-low heat.
 Add garlic to the butter using a garlic press.
-Add the parsley and season with salt.
+Add the chopped parsley and season with salt.
 Simmer on low, stirring occasionally for about 5 minutes, making sure not to burn the garlic.
 Then turn off the heat and set aside.

-When the knots are done, let cool for 5 minutes while you reheat the butter mixture.
+- When the knots are done, let cool for 5 minutes while you reheat the butter mixture.
 Brush knots with the garlic butter again, making sure to get plenty of garlic and parsley bits.
-Sprinkle knots with a hefty hand of parmesan cheese (if you so choose), and serve with a side of warm marinara.
+Sprinkle knots with a hefty hand of parmesan cheese if you like, and serve with a side of warm marinara.